GSA-TTS/usdc-find-search-term-in-books/README.md

 ## Submission

 You will be expected to submit two files, as directed in the prompt.
-One will be your JavaScript source code, and one is your README.
+One will be your JavaScript source code, and one is your thought process document.
 Instructions for how to name and submit your work are in the prompt.

 ## Evaluation